SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ## Authentication

+There are two main options for authentication:
+* Controller authentication - the controller has a set of credentials used by all AzureKeyVaultResources to acces Azure Key Vault
+* Resource authentication - each AzureKeyVaultSecret resource gets a set of credentials which will be used to access Azure Key Vault
+* A combination of the two

+### Controller Authentication

+Using controller authentication means that anyone with access to the cluster can create a AzureKeyVaultSecret and sync secrets from Azure Key Vaults where these credentials are valid.
+In practise

 The `azure-keyvault-controller` use environment-based authentication as documented here: https://docs.microsoft.com/en-us/go/azure/azure-sdk-go-authorization#use-environment-based-authentication

 Note: Using Managed Service Identity (MSI) requires the [`azure-pod-identity`](https://github.com/Azure/aad-pod-identity) controller running and configured in the cluster.